Go to Reviews.org AU Edition

 The short answer is no.

-If you have an older device that is only equipped with GSM technology, it will never work well on CDMA networks like Verizon or Sprint, even if it’s an unlocked phone.
+If you have an older device that is only equipped with GSM technology, it will never work well on CDMA networks like Verizon, even if it’s an unlocked phone.
 If you have a phone that’s CDMA only then it won’t work well on GSM networks, like AT&T and T-Mobile.

 A locked phone can be unlocked to work on other networks, but only networks that are compatible with the phone’s technology.